-I don’t wear leather, and so it’s sometimes difficult to find nice, high-quality bags or shoes that don’t have leather straps or lining.
+I don’t wear leather, so it’s sometimes difficult to find nice, high-quality bags or shoes that don’t have leather straps or lining.

 Where do you get your style inspiration from?

-My desire to shop ethically comes from my Auntie Camilla: she also doesn’t wear leather and has lots of cool eclectic pieces from local off-beat brands.
+My desire to shop ethically comes from my Auntie Camilla.
+She also doesn’t wear leather and has lots of cool eclectic pieces from local off-beat brands.
 My style inspiration comes from anywhere and everywhere.
 Even the looks on the pages of Vogue can be re-styled and re-created with ethical pieces.

 What is your best secondhand or ethical find ever?